All Collections

 We encourage you to use the plain language method, to ensure the respondents understand your survey as quickly, easily, and completely as possible.

-We recommend that you explain all of the jargon terms you might use in your questions.
+We recommend that you explain all of the jargon, acronyms, and abbreviations you might use in your questions.
 It is also good practice to illustrate terms with examples.

 Bad